Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Tips for saving money on cleaning solutions for contact lenses.
 Post your ideas.

 Walmart seems to be one of the cheapest for multipurpose solution.
 I use their store brand multipurpose solution for rinsing and cleaning.
-The saline stings my eyes.
-I have never had any problems with the generic brands and I'm a contact wearer for almost 20 years.

 I went to my optometrist years ago and decided to be honest.
 I told him I was only using saline because of the cost.